tweedegolf/rust-training/book/src/instructions.md

 ```

 # Instructions for embedded
-*This part is relevant only if you're partaking in one of the modules on embedded Rust.*
+*This section is relevant only if you're taking part in one of the modules on embedded Rust.*

 ## Hardware
 We will use the [BBC micro:bit](https://microbit.org/buy/bbc-microbit-single) V2 and either you've already got it or we will bring it with us.